Skip to main content

 Decepticon (Orchestrator)

-The central coordinator.
-Owns the OPPLAN, sequences objectives, resolves dependencies, dispatches specialists via SubAgent middleware, streams results to the operator.
+The central red-team coordinator.
+Owns the OPPLAN, sequences objectives, resolves dependencies, and dispatches specialists (recon, exploit, postexploit, analyst, reverser, contract_auditor, cloud_hunter, ad_operator) via SubAgent middleware.
 Runs on the most capable model tier.

 Soundwave (Planner)

-Engagement planning specialist.
+Engagement planner.
+Standalone graph (not a sub-agent of Decepticon).
 Interviews the operator and generates the complete engagement package — RoE, ConOps, Deconfliction Plan, OPPLAN, and threat profile.
 No bash access; produces documents only.

 Reconnaissance Phase